Thanks Marty, today I'm going to improvise jazz piano on a song inspired by Immanuel Kant.

 — Permalink

 This is Hairy Larry inviting you to enjoy Something Blue every Saturday night at ten.
-This week we’re featuring Jazz Alliance, Chet Baker, and Orrin Evans.
+This week we’re featuring Gerald Clayton, Kurt Elling, and Jordan VanHemert.
 For more about the show visit the Something Blue website at sbblues.com.

 — Permalink